opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 .. image:: images/configuration_tracking-xiti.png

 XiTi is an analytics solution edited by AT Internet.
-It allows tracking on all the pages of an Opendatasoft domain, including the back office..

 The activation of XiTi on an Opendatasoft domain involves the Opendatasoft team.